evaannn/noid/README.md

 # Recorded Info

-Currently, both databases now amount to around 2.9 GB each, with over 9,601 lines.
+~~Currently, both databases now amount to around [REDACTED] GB each, with over [REDACTED] lines.~~ Won't be disclosing all the recorded info for security purposes but its safe to say enough traffic and info was caught Apparently people really like searching PornHub and XNXX/XVideos for some reason